YueChengPeng/MagDock/README.md

 - 1 * button

 ### Explanation
 The display device is built around the Raspberry Pi.
 It runs a Python program and a P5.js program.
 The Python reads inputs from a button (capture screenshot) and controls the x27 stepper motor via the TB6612 breakout board (with H-bridge).
+The needle of the motor indicates the current stroke width of the brush.
 A 7 inch LCD display is plugged to the Raspberry Pi using HDMI cable to show the canvas of the P5.js.
+An LED is used to indicate if there are changes since the last screenshot.

 ![display_device](./img/display_sch.jpeg)